jamesrharwood/srqr/items/limitations.md

 Describe how specific decisions or events in the conduct of the study strengthen or weaken the rigor of the findings.

+## Justification and Example

 ## Why readers need this information

+All research has limitations.
+Discussing them will help readers consider the relevance to their context and the resonance with their own experience or observations (or lack of resonance and why that might be).
+If you don't address limitations, editors and peer reviewers may ask you about them which will delay publication.

 ## Example